loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 export default ProductAPI;
 ```

-# Connect the OpenAPI Fragments to your Controllers
+## Connect OpenAPI fragments to Controllers

 By separating each of our individual "Model"-level API exports, we can link
 them to their corresponding controllers throughout the application.